 On a larger scale, this process is a part of how the mortgage market works.
 Investors keep the market liquid so lenders can continue to help borrowers purchase homes.

-We’ll be there for you not just during the 30 days it takes for you to get the loan, but for the duration of your mortgage needs.
+We’ll be there for you not just during the time it takes for you to get the loan, but for the duration of your mortgage needs.
 No matter where life takes you – whether that’s a new home or a new insurance provider – we’ve got your back.